 Hawai'i, and the United States as a whole, is in the midst of an unprecedented drug overdose epidemic.
 Since 1999, there have been over 1 million lives lost to overdose.
 2021 saw the highest number of overdose deaths recorded at 107,622, two-thirds of which involved fentanyl.
-With the use of naloxone, an opioid overdose reversal agent, and a number of other public health interventions, the fact is that many of these deaths can be prevented.
+With the use of naloxone, an opioid overdose reversal agent, and a number of other public health interventions, the fact is that many of the deaths are preventable.